 by Theo Vermaelen*

-*Professor of Finance at INSEAD and the UBS Chair in Investment Banking, endowed in honour of Henry Grunfeld and chair of the Finance academic area and programme director of Advanced International Corporate Finance, an INSEAD Executive Education programme
+*Professor of Finance, the UBS Chair in Investment Banking, endowed in honour of Henry Grunfeld, and the Chair of the Finance area at INSEAD.
+He is the Programme Director of Advanced International Corporate Finance, an INSEAD Executive Education programme

 **first published in: knowledge.insead.edu